aws-samples/amazon-chime-sdk-lex-pstn-demo/README.md

 arn:aws:cloudformation:us-west-2:497939524935:stack/ChimeSdkPstnCdkLexDemo/f8298a50-48c2-11ec-84f8-02b5c6242747
 ```

-All you need is the phone number on the line "chimeSdkPstnCdkStack.inboundPhoneNumber."
+All you need is the phone number on the line "ChimeSdkPstnCdkStack.inboundPhoneNumber."
 Call that number and the app will respond.

 ## How Does it Work?